ohshitgorillas/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md

 This method is not only faster and more comfortable, but also keeps your hands in their natural positions, dramatically reducing strain during extended typing sessions.

 Note that "delete previous word" uses different modifiers across operating systems: Opt+Backspace on macOS versus Ctrl+Backspace on Windows/Linux.
 To maintain consistent word deletion behavior with the `d` and `f` keys, the layout swaps Opt on `a` with Ctrl when switching to Windows/Linux.
 This change may affect other workflows, such as moving lines in VS Code, which now uses Alt on `s` instead of Opt on `a`.

+Note that `TD:Shift/SelWd` is a Tap Dance key which uses [Pascal Getreuer's Select Word module](https://getreuer.info/posts/keyboards/select-word/index.html):
+- Selects the current word on double tap.
+- Selects the current line on triple tap.
+- Acts as Shift otherwise.

 ### The Taming of Caps Lock as a Dual-Use Key
 Using Caps Lock as a fast layer-tap key while preserving its standard tap behavior presents a significant technical challenge: